KyloIO/kylo-docs/installation/KyloManualDeploymentGuide.rst

 f.
 Copy the kylo-spark-*.jar files to the <NIFI_HOME>/kylo/lib/app directory.

 g.
 Create symbolic links for all of the .NARs and .JARs.
 Below is an example of how to create it for one NAR file and one JAR file.
-At the time of this writing there are 8 NAR files and 3 spark JAR files.
+At the time of this writing there are eight NAR files and three spark JAR files.

 .. code-block:: shell